suryadalimunthe/Open-Scholarship-Strategy/Dasar-dasar Strategi Pengembangan Pengetahuan Terbuka.md

 ### 4.1.3 Definition as a ‘boundary object’

-Open Scholarship when performed (NOTE:  According to Bowker & Star (2000), scientific work is always composed of members of different communities of practice, and therefore the creation and management of boundary objects is a key process in developing and maintaining coherence across intersecting communities.
+Open Scholarship when performed (NOTE:  According to Bowker & Star (2000), karya ilmiah selalu terdiri dari anggota komunitas praktik yang berbeda, dan oleh karena itu penciptaan dan pengelolaan objek adalah proses kunci dalam mengembangkan dan mempertahankan perpaduan lintas masyarakat.

 	 ) as a boundary object ([Star, 1989](http://www.lchc.ucsd.edu/MCA/Mail/xmcamail.2012_08.dir/pdfMrgHgzULhA.pdf)) allows us to balance different categories and meanings across many communities of practice ([Star and Griesemer, 1989](http://www.lchc.ucsd.edu/MCA/Mail/xmcamail.2012_08.dir/pdfMrgHgzULhA.pdf)).
 Broadly, the core aspects of Open Scholarship can be divided into two major categories: practices and principles.
 For the former, this relates to aspects such as Open Access, Open Data, and Open Source.
 The core principles of Open Scholarship include participation, equality, transparency, cognitive justice (NOTE:  https://en.wikipedia.org/wiki/Cognitive_justice ), collaboration, sharing, equity, and inclusivity.
 Generally, it is agreed upon that the combination of these practices and principles will result in a better research process, all grouped under the broad heading of Open Scholarship.
 Indeed, [Watson (2015)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0669-2) believes that these attributes are not exclusive to Open Scholarship, but should be key traits of good science in general.
 However, we acknowledge that Open Scholarship is not a simple construct to understand, and often has its own language.
 We fully acknowledge that such a barrier must be overcome in order to maximise participation and engagement with both the principles and the practices ([Masuzzo and Martens, 2017](https://peerj.com/preprints/2689/)).